VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 ## Known Issues:
  - Memory leaking (Highly rare)
- - VT-RPC crashing randomly (reboot vtrpc)
+ - VT-RPC crashing randomly (reboot vtrpc to fix)
- - VT-RPC status freezing on discord (reboot vtrpc)
+ - VT-RPC status freezing on discord (reboot vtrpc to fix)
  - After a while of being in-game, VT-RPC info may be delayed on discord
+ - VT-RPC not displaying on game launch (reboot vtrpc to fix)

 ## Use in end user environment
 * Install Virtual Trucker Rich Presence using a release installation package from [Releases Page](https://github.com/VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/releases) .